 The 1899 A.J.C.
 Derby field and race conditions are set out in the table below:

 There was no delay at the start and young Fielder on the favourite, who had drawn alongside the rails, made the running from barrier rise without being extended, Promontory and Parthian following, and Kalingo last.
 The first half-mile went by in a very leisurely manner with Promontory, which was desperately fighting Morrison for his head, escorting the favourite until nearing the milepost, where he gave way to Parthian as the favourite gradually quickened the tempo.
 Only half-lengths separated the trio as the field raced along the back of the course.
 When the horses swung round the bend, Kalingo improved his position and joined the leading pair as Promontory gave ground.
 Young Fielder, giving a masterly ride of waiting in front, dashed Cranbrook away at the half-distance and went on to win easily with the outsider Kalingo, in the hands of the veteran jockey, Mat Harris, beating Reviver for second place.
-Cranberry’s victory was very popular with the general public, who had not only supported him heavily but also enjoyed the prospect of a less well-known public trainer with a reputation to make, sheltering a first-class colt in his establishment.
-After the judge had declared weight and Lady Mary Lygon had invested Cranberry with the blue riband, Sam Fielder generously presented the coveted sash to the successful breeder, Henry White, who beamed a broad smile of sportive triumph.
+Cranberry’s victory was very popular with the general public, who had not only supported him heavily but also enjoyed the prospect of a less well-known public trainer with a reputation to make, sheltering such a first-class colt in his establishment.
+After the judge had declared the correct weight and Lady Mary Lygon had invested Cranberry with the blue riband, Sam Fielder generously presented the coveted sash to the successful breeder, Henry White, who beamed a broad smile of sportive triumph.
 It was the fourth Derby in five years at Randwick to be owned or leased by a public trainer.
 Moreover, the colt had been ridden by the trainer’s son.

 A mid-August foal, Cranberry on Derby Day was a sixteen-hand chestnut with a narrow blaze, one white stocking, and marked with those black blotches peculiar to descendants of Splendor.
 His success brought some belated attention to his sire Cranbrook, who was twelve years old when Cranberry was foaled in the Havilah paddocks.
 Cranbrook was a big chestnut by Chester, standing over 17 hands high with a marvellous girth and great length, and taking a power of holding.
 The horse was one of the James White team in 1888 that swept all before them, and in Cranbrook’s case, it was the Newmarket Handicap at Flemington when as a three-year-old he humped 8 st. 12lb and ran a sensational race record.
 It was a weight-carrying record for his age group that lasted until 1938 when the champion Ajax managed to win with 2lb more.
 In Cranbrook’s famous triumph, when Hales let him go, the young giant strode past his opponents one by one as if they were so many omnibus horses, and he won fairly pulling up.
 About a dozen horses were at his mercy at halfway, but Hales waited until the half-distance before letting him down.
 James White had bred Cranbrook, which was out of the imported English mare La Princesse that James bought while on a visit to England in June 1882; she had cost 700 guineas and was a half-sister to George Frederick, the Epsom Derby hero of 1874.
 The Newmarket was just one of a number of good races that Cranbrook won in the blue and white, and much was expected of him when James sold him to brother Henry for a thousand guineas in 1889 to stand stud duty at Havilah.